c4a8-web/shared-components/README.md

 }

 $shared-components: false;
+$font-familys: (
+  'lato': false,
+  'miriam': true,
+);

 @import "../../_includes/shared-components/assets/scss/index";
 ```

 This will load the basic styles.
+And you can specifiy which font-family you want to load.
 At the end of that site.scss you need to load the colors of the site you want.
 For `Radiusaas` it would be:

 ```
 @import "../../_includes/shared-components/assets/scss/themes/radiusaas";